Wirth’s Circus

 During World War II, the site was again used by the armed services, and some dances were still held at ‘The Troc’.
 But after the war, the site’s decline continued.

-And then, disaster struck.
+Then, disaster struck.

-Early on the morning of December 27, 1953, Desmond Doyle was driving across Princes Bridge, when he noticed something amiss; flames were coming from the roof of the Olympia.
+Early on the morning of December 27, 1953, Desmond Doyle was driving across Princes Bridge when he noticed something amiss; flames were coming from the roof of the Olympia.

-He raised the alarm and then raced to the circus gates, where he joined the efforts to try and rescue the animals kept there.
+He raised the alarm and raced to the circus gates, where he joined the efforts to try and rescue the animals there.
 Other employees, many of them living on site, hurried out in their pyjamas.

+Bruce Johnson, 19, was sleeping in the main pavilion when the fire started.
 “I woke and found my bed clothes on fire,’ he said.
 ‘I ran to the pony stalls to help release them.
 Most of them were tethered, and we had to untie them and drive them into the streets.
-Then I ran to the other cages.” ‘
+Then I ran to the other cages.”

-– Reported in ‘The Age’, December 28, 1953
+– ‘The Age’, December 28, 1953

 In the end, all the animals were rescued except four monkeys, and a prize-winning Great Dane, pet of the Wirth family.